Ohio Probate Lawyers

 Executor and Fiduciary Misconduct Claims

-Executors, administrators, trustees, and other fiduciaries are expected to act honestly, carefully, and in the best interests of the people they serve.
+Executors, administrators, trustees, agents under power of attorney, and other fiduciaries are expected to act honestly, carefully, and in the best interests of the people they serve.
 When a fiduciary misuses estate assets, fails to follow court orders, withholds information, engages in self-dealing, or otherwise breaches their duties, legal action may be necessary to protect the estate and the beneficiaries.

 If you believe an executor or other fiduciary has acted improperly, our firm can help evaluate potential claims of executor or fiduciary misconduct.